 If you are in debt and are considering bankruptcy think before you act.
 Bankruptcy is a last resort and has serious consequences.
 There are various options to deal with unmanageable debts.
-Before you make any decision or take any steps talk to Fox Symes.
+Before you make any decisions or take any steps to talk to Fox Symes.
 There are alternatives.

 Do I Need to Become Bankrupt?

 Bankruptcy may seem an easy and attractive option if you want to deal quickly with your creditors.
-However it has consequences which you should know about before you consider taking this step.
-Find out from Fox Symes the other options which may be used to address you financial situation.
+However, it has consequences which you should know about before you consider taking this step.
+Find out from Fox Symes the other options which may be used to address your financial situation.
 You may not have to go bankrupt.